 New airborne magnetic and radiometric surveys commissioned under the EIS have completed medium-resolution airborne magnetic and radiometric coverage of Western Australia.
 The data gathered by these surveys assists in the mapping of the structure of the rocks below the surface, and the composition and distribution of the soil and exposed rocks at the surface.

 Adding to a network of deep seismic traverses will improve the understanding of the crustal structure of Western Australia.

 Using geophysical and geological cross-sections between cratons and margins of Western Australia, South Australia, North Australia and the Neoproterozoic and Phaenerozoic Basins, uncovers key information about Australia’s evolution.
 Geological information allows us to directly observe changes in the Earth’s lithosphere in Australia during the past four billion years.
 It also provides an understanding of the crustal infrastructure hosting large mineral systems.

 Regional gravity and geochemical surveys

-Regional gravity surveys provide 3D geological information to complement the Geological Survey of Western Australia (GSWA) geological mapping programs in greenfield exploration areas.
+Regional ground and airborne gravity surveys provide 3D geological information to complement the Geoscience and Resource Strategy Division’s (GSRD) geological mapping programs in greenfield exploration areas.

 Regional geochemical surveys provide multi-element geochemical coverage of underexplored parts of the Yilgarn Craton to stimulate mineral exploration.